NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (four positions)

 Election Dates, Times and Locations

-In the event that the number of eligible candidates who accept nomination for the specified jurisdiction do not exceed two (2), such candidate(s) will be deemed elected by acclamation and no election will be held.
+In the event that the number of eligible candidates who accept nomination for the specified jurisdiction do not exceed the number of vacancies in that jurisdiction, such candidate(s) will be deemed elected by acclamation and no election will be held.

-If more than two eligible candidates accept nomination for the jurisdiction, an election will be conducted with the top two (2) vote getters for the specific jurisdiction being elected.
+If more eligible candidates accept nomination for the jurisdiction than the number of vacancies in that jurisdiction, an election will be conducted with the top vote getter(s) for the specific jurisdiction being elected.

-Elections WILL take place on Thursday, February 23 at the following times and locations.
+Elections will take place on September 25 (Wednesday) and September 26 (Thursday) at the following times and locations:

-A run-off election, if necessary, will be held on Wednesday, March 1, from 10am to 6pm.
-The locations will be announced if necessary.
+A runoff election, if necessary, will be held on Wednesday, October 2, 2019, from 10am-6pm at Morningside and CUMC, and 10am to 2pm at Lamont and Manhattanville.
+The locations will be announced accordingly.

 VOTING IN THE ELECTION SHALL BE AT LARGE AND SHALL NOT BE RESTRICTED BY JURISDICTION.

-Voters, regardless of department, shall be entitled to vote for up to two (2) candidates in each jurisdiction, for a total of ten (10) candidates.
+Voters, regardless of department, shall be entitled to vote for the number of candidates not exceeding the number of vacancies in each jurisdiction, for a total of four candidates.

 GWC-UAW Bargaining Committee Responsibilities